kuteykin/text-to-image-generative-AI/README.md

-# Production-ready Text-to-Image Stable Diffusion
-# This repository contains all the files necessary for PRODUCTION deployment (to be run on GPU-capable instance):
+# Production-ready Text-to-Image Stable Diffusion (to be run on GPU-capable instance)
 ###
 ###
 ### (C) Copyright 2023 by *Konstantin Kuteykin-Teplyakov*.